jcosborn/qex/src/experimental/graph/DESIGN.md

 - selectors are scalar or int graph values;
 - branches must have compatible result shape;
-- same-type public calls preserve the branch concrete type;
+- numerical results use the branch's mathematical value family through `valueLike`, without carrying producer caches;
 - eval walks only the selector and selected branch;
 - reachable and grad-plan walks see the selector and both branches;
 - reverse mode gives the selector a zero adjoint and gives each branch the